wrench-project/jsspp2022_submision_data/README.md

 ## Scripts to plot/analyze the simulation output

-Scripts to plot/analyze extracted simulation output data are available in the `plot_scripts` directory.
-These scripts take as input the `*.dict` files available in the `extract_scripts/` directory.
-The generate `.pdf` images and text output, which is used in the paper to discuss simulation results.
+Scripts to plot/analyze extracted simulation output data are available in the `plot_scripts/` directory.
+These scripts take as input the `*.dict` files available in the `extract_scripts/` directory and generate `.pdf` images and text output, which are the basis for presenting simulation results in the paper.

 ---